djordjejankovic10/community-bloom-portal/priority-3-commenting-experience.md

   - Same editing and deletion capabilities as regular comments
   - Same permission structure applies (own replies editable/deletable, moderators can delete any reply)

+**User Story: Edit Comments/replies**
+As a mobile app user, I want to edit my comments/replies after posting them so I can correct mistakes or add additional information.

+**Acceptance Criteria:**
+- Comment/reply editing workflow:
+  - Access to edit options through the three-dot menu (...) for each comment/reply
+  - Selecting "Edit" transforms the comment/reply into an editable input field with existing content pre-populated
+  - "Editing Message" indicator appears above the input field
+  - Close button (X) allows canceling the edit without saving
+  - Media attachments remain editable (can add/remove)
+  - Submit button updates to "Update" text during editing
+  - Momentarily highlight the newly updated comment with a subtle animation (pulsing highlight) and haptic feedback
+  - Only the author of a comment/reply can edit it